Purpose and Terms of Reference

 The ULTC is governed by the Terms of Reference as set out below:

-• To monitor equivalence in standards and learning and teaching policy compliance across campuses and between faculties.
-This includes third party delivery (HESF 2.1, 3.3, 5.4).
+• To monitor equivalence in standards and learning and teaching policy compliance across campuses and between faculties and in work integrated learning (HESF 2.1, 3.3, 5.4).

-• To initiate, review and to ensure compliance with the HESF and other regulatory requirements.
+• To monitor and, review compliance with the HESF and other regulatory requirements relevant to students, learning and teaching.

 • To debate, advise and make regular reports and recommendations to Academic Board regarding current and emerging issues in learning and teaching, including any matters delegated to the Committee by Academic Board.

-• To receive, consider and respond to reports from Faculty Learning and Teaching Committees, Student Success sub-committee, Learning and Teaching Centre and other University Directorates in relation to quality improvements in learning and teaching.
+• To receive, consider and respond to reports from Faculty Learning and Teaching Committees, the Centre for Education and Innovation, and other University Directorates in relation to quality improvements in learning and teaching.

-• To set and monitor key indicators of quality learning and teaching (e.g. student engagement, retention, success, assessment, academic integrity, grading, student feedback by course, by cohort and by location) and make recommendations to Faculties and other University Directorates to facilitate quality improvements in learning and teaching (HESF 1.4, 3.3, 5.2,5.3).
+• To advise Academic Board on and monitor key indicators of quality learning and teaching (e.g. student engagement, retention, success, assessment, academic integrity, grading, student feedback by course, by cohort and by location) and make recommendations to Faculties and other University Directorates to facilitate quality improvements in learning and teaching (HESF 1.4, 3.3, 5.2,5.3).

 • To promote the ongoing embedding of Aboriginal and Torres Strait Islander Knowings in the curriculum and professional development opportunities for ACU staff in cultural competency (HESF 2.2).

-• To set and monitor key indicators of scholarly teaching and of scholarship of learning and teaching (SOLT) and make recommendations to Faculties and other University Directorates to facilitate quality improvements in scholarly teaching and to enhance engagement in SOLT (HESF 3.2).
+• To advise Academic Board on and monitor key indicators of scholarly teaching and of scholarship of learning and teaching (SOLT) and make recommendations to Faculties and other University Directorates to facilitate quality improvements in scholarly teaching and to enhance engagement in SOLT (HESF 3.2).

 • To promote innovation in learning and teaching practices and